LafeLabs/TRASH-MAGIC-SERVER/README.md

 ## REPLICATE A TRASH MAGIC SERVER

-THIS IS HOW WE BUILD THE REAL SERVERS THAT WILL MAKE UP THE SCALABLE NETWORK THAT EXISTS OUTSIDE OF THE SYSTEM OF PRIVATE PROPERTY!
+THIS IS HOW WE BUILD THE SERVERS THAT WILL MAKE UP THE SCALABLE NETWORK THAT EXISTS OUTSIDE OF THE SYSTEM OF PRIVATE PROPERTY!
 THESE ARE LIBERATED SYSTEMS THAT HAVE NO USERS, NO PRIVATE DATA, NO INFORMATION OTHER THAN WHAT WE ARE TRYING TO SHARE IN ORDER TO BUILD A TRULY FREE NETWORK OF FREE INFORMATION!
 THIS IS A NETWORK OF PEOPLE, MACHINES AND MEDIA WITHOUT PROPERTY!

 ![](https://raw.githubusercontent.com/LafeLabs/REPLICATE-TRASH-MAGIC-SERVER/refs/heads/main/freestore/laptop1.jpg)